SU-SOE/soe_intranet_helper/README.md

 The SoE Intranet Helper is for customizations for the [SoE Intranet site](https://sites.stanford.edu/jse-soe-intranet).
 Specifically it:
- - assists when the standard Drupal caching may be incomplete.
+ - Assists when the standard Drupal caching may be incomplete.
+This implements a function to look for a sidebar on a page with a node.
+If it is not there, flush the cache.

 Installation
 ---